mrkamel/heartbeat/README.md

   - 2.2.2.2
 </pre>

-And an `2.2.2.2` your heartbeat config would look like:
+And on `2.2.2.2` your heartbeat config would look like:

 <pre>
 base_url: ...